Fall2016-ECSE321/Team-9/README.md

 Clone the project into your local directory.
 If you use commandline, you can run `git clone git@github.com:Fall2016-ECSE321/Team-9.git`

 ### Running the software
-There are three plateform that will support the FTMS: Desktop/Laptop, Mobile and Web Browser.
+There are three plateforms that will support the FTMS: Desktop/Laptop, Mobile and Web Browser.
 Therefore, below will guide you through on how to running the app on different platform.

 #### For Desktop Platform
-There are two way to run the run the application:
+There are two way to run the application:
 ###### 1. Running the Jar file
-####### Click on the Jar file to run
+###### STEP 1 - Go to Desktop directory and open the project `FoodTruckManagmentSystem` folder to Eclipse
+###### STEP 2 - Click on FTMS.jar

 ###### 2. Running the code from Eclipse
 ###### STEP 1 - Go to Desktop directory and open the project `FoodTruckManagmentSystem` folder to Eclipse